 After you open a package of hemp hearts, simply seal it tightly and store in the fridge to keep them fresh.

 Who should eat hemp seeds?

-Hemp seeds—which I should mention are from a species of Cannabis sativa but are not the same as marijuana—are a great food for adults and kids.
-They don’t have much flavor on their own, so they blend well into smoothies and other foods, and they are an easy way to boost nutrition.
+Hemp seeds—which I should mention are from a species of Cannabis sativa but are not the same as marijuana—can be served to adults and kids.
+They don’t have much flavor on their own, so they blend well into smoothies and other foods, and they are an easy way to add fiber and protein to recipes.

 I love that they don’t change the texture of foods, so they are easy to tuck into foods kids already like—versus a seed like chia or flax, which thickens whatever we add it to.

 How much protein do hemp seeds have?